What are our programs about? What are they designed to do?

 How can our programs impact your campus?

-Our programs can be used as stand-alone programs, or serve as additional resources to enhance your already existing programs and services (first year seminars, orientation/pre-orientation programs, honors programs, residential life initiatives, counseling/wellness center programs, peer education, student organizations, etc.) The following institutional offices could significantly benefit from these programs: Academic Affairs, Athletic Departments, Counseling Center, First Year Experience, Greek Life, Honors College, Learning/ Resource Center, Student Affairs.
+Our programs can be used as stand-alone programs, or serve as additional resources to enhance your already existing programs and services (first-year seminars, orientation/pre-orientation programs, summer bridge, honors programs, residential life initiatives, counseling/wellness center programs, peer education, student organizations, cultural competency training, etc.) The following institutional offices could significantly benefit from these programs: Academic Affairs, Athletic Departments, Counseling Center, First-Year Experience, Greek Life, Honors College, Learning/Resource Center, Multicultural Affairs, New Student Programs/Orientation, Student Affairs, Student Success.